Sidemen: History

+2013–2020: Origins and initial popularity

 Some of the members knew each other before the group was formed.
 Bradley and Brown both attended Bexley Grammar School in London and Olatunji and Minter both attended Berkhamsted School in Hertfordshire.

 The group originates from a Rockstar Games Social Club group made on 19 October 2013 in Grand Theft Auto Online, called "The Ultimate Sidemen", which included all the members except for Lewis.
 In January 2014, Bradley met Lewis while at a FIFA gaming event in New York City and invited him to join the group.
 Describing the group name, Minter said in a video that "A sideman is basically someone's bitch who just follows them around [...]
 I was basically JJ's bitch that followed him around."

 In February 2014, Olatunji, Minter, Bradley, and Barn moved into a house together near London, which they referred to as the "Sidemen House", which allowed them to collaborate more often.

+In 2016, Olatunji, Minter, Bradley, and Barn moved into another "Sidemen House", living in a 15,000-square-foot, $8.5 million mansion in Bromley, London.
+In November 2016, the Sidemen collaborated with Rocket League to release an in-game SDMN FC community flag that users can get for free inside the game.
+The group's official YouTube channel, launched for the inaugural Sidemen Charity Match that year, became the fastest channel to reach one million subscribers.

 On 1 December 2020, the group's eponymous YouTube channel surpassed 10 million subscribers.
 Each member of the group was awarded their own Diamond Play Button by YouTube to mark their milestone.